10. When Harry Met Sally (1989)

 Christmas movies tend to need a scrooge, and we usually see this character reform by the end.
 Gremlins’ scrooge is surprisingly not the titular monsters, but Mrs. Ruby Deagle: an evil, anti-Christmas, would-be dog mutilator.
 Surely she’ll find the meaning of Christmas?
 Uh…no. Gremlins have tampered with her staircase aid and now she’s DEAD.
 It’s moments like these that elevate Gremlins above nostalgic children’s fare and make for delightful viewing with an overt but heartwarming message.

 3. Kiss Kiss Bang Bang (2005)

 This post-noir comedy thriller kicks off with Robert Downey Jr attempting to steal a Christmas present for his son, and from there goes deep down into the murder-mystery rabbit-hole.
-Michelle Monaghan’s Christmas outfit is, how to put this delicately……boner-inducing, and what is Christmas all about if not that?
+Michelle Monaghan’s festively sexy Christmas outfit isn’t something that jolly old Saint Nick could pull off, but she absolutely slays it, rising high above the early casual objectification to a seriously layered character essential to the film.
 Kiss Kiss Bang Bang is ridiculously clever and Val Kilmer’s “Gay Perry” going toe-to-toe with RDJ makes for comedy gold.
 Must see!

 2. Die Hard (1988)